googleapis/google-cloud-ruby/google-cloud-dialogflow/MIGRATING.md

 response = client.detect_intent session, query
 ```

-Here is the corresponding code in the 1.0 client:
+New:
 ```
 client = Google::Cloud::Dialogflow.sessions

-# Call the helper on the client instance
+# Call the helper on the client instance, and use keyword arguments
 session = client.session_path project: "my-project", session: "my-session"

 query = { text: { text: "book a meeting room", language_code: "en-US" } }
 response = client.detect_intent session: session, query_input: query
 ```

-An alternative usage of the 1.0 client involving including the paths module:
+In the 1.0 client, you can also use the paths module as a convenience module.

+New:
 ```
 # Bring the session_path method into the current class
 include Google::Cloud::Dialogflow::V2::Sessions::Paths